-Tristan won first place in the 'Character art' category for his design of RJ MacReady, the protagonist of the 1982 movie The Thing, as played by Kurt Russell.
+Tristan won first place in the 'Character Art' category for his design of RJ MacReady, the protagonist of the 1982 movie The Thing, as played by Kurt Russell.
 We caught up with him to find out more about the design, and his hopes for the future.

-Hi Tristan, congratulations on your win!
+Congratulations on your win!
 How does it feel?